redashu/go_start/README.md

 # GO Lang --> The modern way of programing

 ## Info about GO lang
-Way fast core level programing  language.
+Way fast core level programing  language.  <br/>
-Can be installed and run on every platform.
+Can be installed and run on every platform. <br/>
-Its a fully compiled Language.
+Its a fully compiled Language.  <br/>

+## Study material
+you can start [Go](https://golang.org/) from this  <br/>
+In case you don't have platform to run then use google playground to run the code

 ## Developers
 <ul>